Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 Tour Includes:

-• Accommodation: 14 nights in mainly 3 star hotels (+ 2 nights camping)
+• Accommodation: mainly 3 star hotels with traditional amenities & 2 guesthouses or campsites

 • Airport arrival transfer (day 1)